 Use worm castings as an addition to your potting soil for a great boost of nutrients when starting or repotting plants.
 Mix a handful of castings before planting.

-How to start an indoor worm composting bin
+How to start worm composting indoors with kitchen scraps

 If you would rather try a DIY project, this is an easy one.

 Take three dark rubber totes.
 I like the 18 gallon size.

 Drill or cut several holes about an inch big in the bottom of 2 totes.
 Cut or drill several holes in one lid.

 Place a tote with holes into the tote without holes.
 This will allow the moisture to drain out into the lower tote.